 Adolescence is a time of independence, confidence-building, and naturally increased risk-taking.
 It is also the stage where young people begin to spend more time unsupervised around rivers, lochs, beaches, and pools, often underestimating the dangers that water can present.

-Our Next Wave Ambassadors Programme is designed to meet young people exactly where they are in this stage of life.
+Our SOS Teens Program is designed to meet young people exactly where they are in this stage of life.
 Instead of simply telling teenagers what not to do, we engage them as leaders, role models, and advocates for safety within their own peer groups.

 Through a combination of water safety education, swimming development, and practical leadership training, the programme empowers teens to make informed decisions around water and to influence the behaviour of others.
 By building both confidence and competence in the water, we help transform risk-taking into responsible action.